kattaylor511/gks-ashg-2024-unconference/README.md

 ## Participation Application and Selection

-We have 16 spots left and **registration is free!**.
-Spots will be allocated on a first-come, first-served basis.
+We have 16 spots left and **registration is free!** Spots will be allocated on a first-come, first-served basis.
 Please fill out [this](https://forms.gle/DE7sMXLUCzHQhaJx6) application form ASAP to secure your spot.
 Only those who complete the form will be eligible to participate.
 You will be notified